mfreed7/xslt_polyfill/README.md

 # XSLT Polyfill

-This is a polyfill for the XSLT W3C 1.0 web standard, roughly as shipped in the Chrome browser.
+This is a polyfill for the [XSLT W3C 1.0](https://www.w3.org/TR/xslt-10/) standard, roughly as shipped in the Chrome browser.
 It is intended as a replacement for using the XSLT processing machinery built into browsers.
 It does still rely on the XML parsing machinery (e.g. `parseFromString(xmlText, "application/xml")`) for some things.

+Note that the XSLT 1.0 standard is *very* old, and XSLT has evolved well beyond the version shipped in web browsers.
+There are also more up-to-date JS-based implementations of XSLT that support the most current standards.
+One such example is [SaxonJS](https://www.saxonica.com/saxonjs/index.xml).
+You should check that out if you're looking for "real" XSLT support; this polyfill is intended merely as a stopgap that can be used to maintain functionality.

 ## Usage